NotaryPro

 Draft an Affidavit in Lieu of a Birth Certificate Today

-Hopefully this guide has helped you understand how an Affidavit in Lieu of a Birth Certificate and when you’d need one.
+Hopefully this guide has helped you understand how an Affidavit in Lieu of a Birth Certificate works and when you’d need one.
 If you’re ready to draft your Affidavit, you can use our free, fillable template and skip paying a lawyer or drafting it from scratch!

 Trustpilot